allebone/help.omni.af.mil/docs/PEX/Training.md

     !!!
 NOTE
         If BOIs have the same tasks, you can copy a BOI to another day by right-clicking on the desired BOI and selecting copy.
 On another day within the Canvas, right-click and paste.
 Do not forget to change your BOI name.

 12. Add prerequisites for BOIs and Tasks by double-clicking the BOI icon to open the BOI Details.
-Select the BOIs ta2.
+Select the BOIs tab.
 Open the folders to view tasks, if necessary.
 Move the selected BOIs and/or tasks to the Prerequisites Canvas.
 Select Save when you are finished adding all BOI and/or Task prerequisites.

 13. On the Canvas, select Show Prerequisite Lines to ensure prerequisites are input correctly.